exah/nano-slots/README.md

 #### Description

-Define target slot for `Fill` component, can be used multiple times with same name inside each `SlotsProvider`
+Define the target slot for `Fill` component, can be used multiple times with the same name inside each `SlotsProvider`

 ### `Fill`